Ionone

 The ionones, from greek ἴον ion "violet", are a series of closely related chemical substances that are part of a group of compounds known as rose ketones, which also includes damascones and damascenones.
 Ionones are aroma compounds found in a variety of essential oils, including rose oil. β-Ionone is a significant contributor to the aroma of roses, despite its relatively low concentration, and is an important fragrance chemical used in perfumery.
 The ionones are derived from the degradation of carotenoids.

 The combination of α-ionone and β-ionone is characteristic of the scent of violets and used with other components in perfumery and flavouring to recreate their scent.

 The carotenes α-carotene, β-carotene, γ-carotene, and the xanthophyll β-cryptoxanthin, can all be metabolized to β-ionone, and thus have vitamin A activity because they can be converted by plant-eating animals to retinol and retinal.
 Carotenoids that do not contain the β-ionone moiety cannot be converted to retinol, and thus have no vitamin A activity.

+Ionones are classified as apocarotenoids (specifically C₁₃-norisoprenoids), formed by oxidative cleavage of larger carotenoid molecules, which places them within the broader family of terpenoid-derived natural products.
+This structural origin explains both their occurrence in plants and their characteristic fragrance properties.